nkansal96/aurora-ruby/README.md

 ## External Dependencies
 - PortAudio (C/C++ API)
 - Excon (Ruby gem)
 - YARD (Ruby gem for documentation)

+**Note:** We compiled some PortAudio bindings for Linux, MacOS, and Windows already.
+We use PortAudio V19 API version 2.0 for our Linux build and PortAudio v19.6.0 in our MacOS and Windows build.
+If users want a different version of PortAudio, find your operating system and look up the installation guide [here](http://portaudio.com/docs/v19-doxydocs/pages.html).

 ## Installation
 **The Recommended Ruby version is 2.5.0+**